-The International The International GNSS Service

-(IGS) is an organization of more than 200 worldwide agencies and institutions that pool resources and expertise to provide the highest quality GNSS data, products, and services to support high-precision applications of Global Navigation Satellite Systems (GNSS).
+The International GNSS Service (IGS) is an organization of more than 200 worldwide agencies and institutions that pool resources and expertise to provide the highest-quality Global Navigation Satellite Systems (GNSS) data, products, and services to support high-precision applications of GNSS.
 It is a service of the International Association of Geodesy (IAG), one of the associations of the International Union of Geodesy and Geophysics (IUGG).
 The IGS operates as a voluntary federation that is self-governed by its participants through an elected Governing Board.
 Each participating organization contributes its own resources: there is no central source of funding.

-The IGS operates a global network of GNSS ground stations, data centers, and data analysis centers to provide data and derived data products that are essential for Earth science research, multidisciplinary positioning, navigation and timing (PNT) applications, and education.
+The IGS operates a global network of GNSS ground stations, data centers, and data analysis centers to provide data and derived data products that are essential for Earth science research; multi-disciplinary positioning, navigation, and timing (PNT) applications; and education.
 The IGS products include GNSS satellite ephemerides, Earth rotation parameters, global tracking station coordinates and velocities, satellite and tracking station clock information, zenith tropospheric path delay estimates, and global ionospheric maps.
-These products support Earth science and other activities, such as improving and extending the International Terrestrial Reference Frame (ITRF) maintained by the International Earth Rotation and Reference Systems Service (IERS), monitoring deformation of Earth, monitoring Earth rotation, monitoring the troposphere and ionosphere, and determining orbits of scientific satellites, among others.
+These products support Earth science and other activities, such as improving and extending the International Terrestrial Reference Frame (ITRF) maintained by the International Earth Rotation and Reference Systems Service (IERS), monitoring deformation of the Earth, monitoring Earth rotation, monitoring the troposphere and ionosphere, determining orbits of scientific satellites, and other diverse applications.

-The quality and consistency of all of the IGS products has continued to improve over the past five years.
-The continued refinement of techniques and methodologies, and intensive collaboration between participants, has resulted in realization of the principal goals of the 2002-2007 Strategic Plan.
+of all IGS products has

+continued to improve

+over the past five years.

+The continued refinement

+of techniques and

+methodologies, and intensive

+collaboration between

+participants, has resulted in

+realization of the principal

+goals of the 2002-2007

+Strategic Plan.

-Executive
+Executive Summary